hzeller/bant/README.md

    Note, `bant` can't currently see all sources of header included (e.g. glob() is not implemented yet).
 If unclear if a library can be removed, it is conservatively _not_ suggested for removal.
-   You can use this to clean up existing builds, or, while in the development and you added/removed headers from your code, to update your BUILD files.
+   You can use this to clean up existing builds, or keep your BUILD files up-to-date in development.
-   I usually just source the output of `bant` directly with `. <(bant dwyu ...)`
+   I usually just source the output of `bant` directly: `. <(bant dwyu ...)`

    Caveats:
-     * Does not take visibiliity into acccount yet, so it might suggest to add more targets than available.
+     * Does not take visibiliity into account yet, so it might suggest to add more targets than possible to use (to be fixed soon).
-     * Always adds the direct dependency of a header, even if another dependency exists that provides that header with one indirection.
-This is by design, but maybe there should be an option to allow indirect dependencies ?
+     * Always adds the direct dependency of a header, even if another dependency exists that provides that header with an indirection.
+This is by design, but maybe there should be an option to allow indirect dependencies up to N-levels apart ?

-   You could call this a simple `build_cleaner` ...
+   You could call this a simple CC-target [`build_cleaner`][build_cleaner]...

  * `canonicalize` emits edits to canonicalize targets, e.g.
     * `//foo/bar:baz` when already in package `//foo/bar` becomes `:baz`
     * `//foo:foo` becomes `//foo`